The cough — not the sneeze — deserves the blessing.

 Yet a person can hack out half a lung, turn blue in the face, and become physically incapacitated while coughing, and we don’t offer a blessing of any kind.

 It makes no sense.
-If we’re going to continue to offer a blessing to loved ones and complete strangers every time they make an involuntary outburst, can’t we at least shift that blessing over to where it’s actually needed?
+If we’re going to continue offering a blessing to loved ones and complete strangers every time they make an involuntary outburst, can’t we at least shift that blessing to where it’s actually needed?

 Let us ignore the sneeze and bless the cough.
 Let’s give it the attention it deserves.